novara754/shortpost/README.md

 In order for the executable to work you need to create a file named `config.json` with the same struct as the `config.json.sample`.
-Fill in the URL for your instance of postgres and you're good to go!
+Fill in the URL for your instance of postgres, the desired port and you're good to go!

-The server will run on port `8080`.
+The server will then listen on the configured port.

 ## License